thelucifermorningstar/SMLoadr-AUX/readme.md

-This tool allow you to search artists, albuns and tracks and send to **SMLoader** with a command line.
+This tool allow you to search artists, albuns and tracks and send to **SMLoadr** with a command line.
 How to use:

 1 - Open the program ![See Image](https://imgur.com/iqxo1yL.png)